I bet you have probably not heard this language spoken before or seen it taught by people this tiny and cute?

 This week is National NAIDOC week here is Australian and all around the country we are celebrating the achievements, history and culture of Aboriginal and Torres Strait Islander people.

-So we have teamed up with Jellyshots Media to bring to you some of the youngest generation (my kids) sharing some of their knowledge with you to help educate other Australians when it comes to their native culture and language.
+So we have teamed up with Jellyshots Media to bring to you some of the youngest generation of Torres Strait Islanders (my kids) sharing some of their knowledge with you, to help educate other Australians when it comes to their native culture and language.

-Because, if you’re like me (that was until I met my husband) than you probably don’t know much about Torres Strait Islanders and their culture at all… BUT now you will.
+Because, if you’re like me (that was until I met my husband) then you probably don’t know much about the Torres Strait Islands or their culture… BUT now you will.

 Babuk means sit down and cross your legs